zwin-project/zwin.dev/content/getting_started/zen_walkthrough/en.md

 ![choose_zen2](choose_zen2.png "image_tooltip")

 In 2D Zen, you can use regular Linux apps as-is, such as Google Chrome and terminal.
+*Caution*: The default file explorer of Ubuntu (Nautilus) takes a very long time to open (~5 min) in current environment.
+Wait patiently!

 ![2d_apps](2d_apps.png "image_tooltip")